 Sink your teeth into a true Philadelphia cheesesteak

 Philadelphia is a renowned food town, with award-winning chefs and restaurants found in nearly every neighborhood throughout the city, but one dish is consistently at the top of every visitor’s must-try list: the cheesesteak.
 Though popular shops like Pat’s King of Steaks, Geno’s Steaks, and Jim’s on South Street draw long lines and international attention, local favorites are also worth exploring, such as Campo’s, Dalessandro’s, John’s Roast Pork, and Angelo’s.
 After choosing your preferred shop and steak sandwich preparation (choose cheese whiz and grilled onions for the “traditional” route), you’ll spend hours debating your friends and family on whose cheesesteak was best.

-NOTE: Jim’s is temporarily closed for renovations and projected to reopen in spring 2023.
+NOTE: Jim’s is temporarily closed for renovations and projected to reopen Labor Day weekend 2023.